silx-kit/silx-training/python/python/definitions.rst

 List and tuple comprehensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Conveniant and elegant way of creating lists and tuples, very *pythonic*
+* Very *pythonic* and conveniant way of creating lists and tuples

 .. code-block:: python